Attorneys To Work For You

-Our tax lawyers know that every small business entrepreneur dreads an IRS tax audit, but it can be especially painful for cannabis dispensaries.
+Our cannabis tax lawyers know that every small business entrepreneur dreads an IRS tax audit, but it can be especially painful for cannabis dispensaries.
 That’s because, in addition to all of the tax problems that arise in every business, such as proper depreciation of equipment, substantiation of expenses for travel and entertainment and treatment of workers as employees or independent contractors, cannabis dispensaries are conducting a business which is illegal under federal law.
-This is true even though the sale of medical cannabis is legal (as of July 1, 2015) in 23 states, and the District of Columbia.
+This is true even though the sale of cannabis is legal in California, Colorado, Washington, and many other states.The Vulnerability of Cannabis Dispensaries to IRS Tax Audits

 Section 280E is so short (for the tax law anyway) that is worth quoting.